Facilities, Equipment, and Other Resources

 The IDSC Advanced Computing team has in-depth experience in various scientific research areas with extensive experience in parallelizing or distributing codes written in Fortran, C, Java, Perl, Python, and R. The team is active in contributing to Open Source software efforts including R, Python, the Linux Kernel, Torque, Maui, XFS and GFS.
 The team also specializes in scheduling software (LSF) to optimize the efficiency of the advanced computing systems and adapt codes to the IDSC environment.
 The Advanced Computing team has expertise in parallelizing code using both MPI and OpenMP depending on the programming paradigm.
 IDSC has contributed several parallelization efforts back to the community in projects such as R, WRF, and HYCOM.

 The Advanced Computing environment currently supports more than 300 applications and optimized libraries.
 Experts in implementing and designing solutions in the three different variants of Unix, the Advanced Computing team also maintains industry research partnerships with IBM, Schrodinger, Open Eye, and DDN.

 The IDSC Advanced Computing team continually updates applications, compilers, system libraries, etc. To facilitate this task and to provide a uniform mechanism for accessing different revisions of software, the team uses the modules utility.
-At login, modules commands set up a basic environment for the default compilers, tools, and libraries such as: the $PATH, $MANPATH, and $LD_LIBRARY_PATH environment variables.
+At login, module commands set up a basic environment for the default compilers, tools, and libraries such as the $PATH, $MANPATH, and $LD_LIBRARY_PATH environment variables.